BLCM/bl3mods/Aaron0000/Balands/README.md

 Throatripper - Increased critical hit chance to 10% per point.

-Lethal Force Authorized - Increased respawn rate cooldown to 300%.
+Lethal Force Authorized - Increased respawn rate cooldown to 300%, added a note saying that this skill gets scaled by Mayhem Mode.

 Take This! - No change.